cknutson12/TheDailyDev/PRIVACY_POLICY_TEMPLATE.md

 ### Information You Provide

 - **Account Information**: When you create an account, we collect your email address and password.
 If you sign in with Google or GitHub, we collect your name and email address from those services.
-- **Payment Information**: When you subscribe, payment information is processed by Stripe.
+- **Payment Information**: When you subscribe, payment information is processed by Apple (for App Store purchases) and RevenueCat (for subscription management).
 We do not store your full payment card details on our servers.
 - **Feedback**: If you submit feedback through the app, we collect the content of your feedback and your email address.

 ### Information Automatically Collected